 Blair then joined the Concord Blue Devils snare line for the 2002 and 2003 seasons, where he placed fourth in the snare drum individual competition, and helped the corps to win its 11th DCI World Championship.
 He was also part of the select 50-member Blue Devil cast that traveled to Okayama, Japan in 2003 for the Marching in Okayama festival.

 Blair is also experienced as an educator, having held the position of Director of Bands at Lodi High School from 2009-2011, and the Band Director position at Beyer High School in Modesto for the 2008-2009 school year.
-Blair has been a member of the Mandarins percussion staff since 2004, holding the position of percussion caption head in 2009, and battery coordinator in 2011.
+Blair was a member of the Sacramento Mandarins percussion staff from 2004-2012, holding the position of percussion caption head in 2009, and battery coordinator in 2011.
 He was the co-caption head of percussion for the Pioneer Drum & Bugle Corps in 2010.

 Kimberly Hines is currently the Color Guard Caption Head & Choreographer for the University of Nevada Wolf Pack Marching Band.
 A native of Reno, NV, Kim began her teaching career at Spanish Springs High School in 2003 as a rifle technician.
 Kim then helped write their Winter Guard show in 2004 and eventually became the Color Guard Caption Head, Choreographer, and Designer in 2005.
 Under Kim's leadership, the Fall 2007 Color Guard became Nevada State Champions, and the Winter 2008 Color Guard won the Governor's Cup and Color Guard Sweepstakes.